 We would like to thank all the patients and their families for participating in this study.
 We thank Dr. Boriana Büchner and Oskars Mikazans (Friedrich-Baur-Institute, Department of Neurology, University Hospital, Ludwig-Maximilians-University of Munich, Munich, Germany) for their contribution to study coordination and data management.

+Open Access funding enabled and organized by Projekt DEAL.
 This work was supported by grants from the German Bundesministerium für Bildung und Forschung (BMBF) funding the German network for mitochondrial disorders (mitoNET; 01GM1113A to T.K. for the mitoNET registry).

 Ethics approval and consent to participate